 6. Cuddle my pets

 If you’ve been following my blog or Instagram, you should’ve seen this coming.
 My cats Turbo and Mouse are the best things in my life.
 They’re my babies.
 They came into my life at different times and circumstances (I wrote a blog post on each of them if you want to know) and I cannot imagine my life without these two.
+I swear animals are better than humans.
 I can’t count the amount of times they’ve made me happier and better just by cuddling next to me and purring their hearts out.
-I’m not ashamed to say I’m a crazy cat lady because I love these two to pieces.
 They say cats’ purrs are therapeutic and I believe that.
 Their purrs are my favourite sound ever.
 They’re cats so they’re naughty and not always up for a cuddle but I know they love me.
 Turbo’s coat is absolutely beautiful, soft and shiny even if I don’t brush him.
 Mouse is so adorable he can brighten anyone’s day with just his smiley face.
 They have different personalities and they fight but I know they love each other too.

 I think every pet owner will say similar things about their pets.
 They’re amazing and I wouldn’t trade them for the world.
 These two have kept me sane this entire time.
 I’ve never felt lonely or alone even when I was living by myself for a couple of months because I had them.
 I’ll have a stressful day and I’ll come home to these two and I’d forget about it.
 Having pets is the best therapy you can have.